nick-otter/nick-otter.github.io/_posts/2020-11-25-how to manage log files.md

 ---
 layout: post
-title:  "How To Manage Log Files"
+title:  "Linux: How To Manage Log Files"
-categories: disk
+tags: linux
 ---

 # How To Manage Log Files